 5. Coaching well requires rigorous learning and practice.
 Learning to coach well has been one of the most serious and challenging kinds of learning I have done.
 There are particular mindsets – and specific skills – that lead to good coaching.
 And what we learn in coaching training is very different from what we learn in a traditional education.

 6. Learning to coach well also requires a great deal of unlearning.
 We must unlearn the belief that our complicated thoughts are the good ones, and come to know the power of simple questions and truths.
 We must unlearn the notion that we are valuable because of the answers we bring; as coaches, our value often stems from the quality of our questions.
 Even more profound, as coaches our value sometimes comes from the quality of our listening, of our attention.

 7. Learning to coach is more like learning to play a new sport or learning to play a new instrument than it is like mastering a new subject area.
 The learning is highly experiential – it requires building new muscles, capacities and skills.

 8. Coaching is counter-cultural.
 Coaching has us meet people with love and reverence in a culture that does not meet people that way.
 It is counter-cultural because it says our inner life matters.
 And coaching is counter-cultural because it affirms we can each access our wisdom, our next right step – without the intermediary of an institution or authority, without turning outward for the next instruction or the next salve.

-If you’d like to weave coaching into your work, or if you already coach and are interested in my approach, visit here to learn more about my new program, The Coaching Way.
+If you’d like to weave coaching into your work, or if you already coach and are interested in my approach, visit here to learn more about my newest program, The Coaching Way.